jasonyang26b/dockers/README.md

 docker run -d -p 9000:80 nginx: create a docker and load to the local. can be opened on website

 docker logs 7facd044b3ad: check the container is runing

+docker ps -a: show all conteners, even some of them already stopped.